shavyg2/slick-for-svelte/README.md

 ### You need Typescript (Not a nice to have, Required)

-#### I used Webpack Template, Did you use Rollup?
-Can't help you but it can be done.
-Here is what you do for webpack, something similar is needed for rollup
+#### I used the Webpack Template, Did you use Rollup?
+You will need to investigate how to get typescript working with Rollup.
+#### Here is what you do for webpack, something similar is needed for rollup.

 1.
 ```